Last Updated on February 26, 2023

 Juvenile Canine Vaginitis

 Simple known as puppy vaginitis, this type affects canines between 6 months and 18 months of age.
-The only time that you can consider your pup as an adult is when she experiences her first estrus or “heat” cycle.
+You should not consider your puppy sexually mature until she experiences her first estrus or “heat” cycle.

 The usual cause of vaginitis in puppies are: